nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 - added an option to skip note volume information (`Tools - Renoise Simple Midi File Support - Include velocity` = `false`).
 - fixed an issue with old notes cleanup when pattern was too short but had hidden notes in it (outside of pattern lines range).
-- fixed an issue with tool crashing on trying to add notes outside of the Renoise max 512 pattern lines length.
+- fixed an issue with tool crashing on trying to add notes outside the Renoise max 512 pattern lines length.
 - skipped setting note volume for midi notes with maximum velocity (127).
 - added note-off commands for first line of the track.